 The side effects after the second dose might be more intense or cause more discomfort than side effects after the first dose.
 In some cases, the side effects may be bad enough to interfere with your work and other normal daily activities for a day or two.
 Because the body has already responded to one dose of the vaccine, the second dose may cause a stronger immune response in your body.
 These side effects are expected and show that your body is continuing to build immunity.

 If you are experiencing more intense side effects, stay well hydrated, rest, and consider over-the-counter medications like acetaminophen or ibuprofen (if they are normally safe for you to take).
 Side effects are proof that your body is building immunity in response to the vaccine and will typically go away on their own within a day or two.

-For in-depth information about the side effects of the vaccines, see the CDC’s report on the Pfizer vaccine and the Moderna vaccine.
+For in-depth information about the side effects of the vaccines, see the CDC’s report on the Pfizer vaccine, Moderna vaccine and Johnson & Johnson vaccine.

 A COVID-19 vaccine will give you protection against the disease without having to get sick with the actual virus.
 It is not possible to get COVID-19 from a vaccine, but it is possible to get symptoms that are consistent with COVID-19.
 The vaccine candidates use inactivated virus, parts of the virus (e.g., the spike protein), or a gene from the virus.
 None of these can cause COVID-19.
 The goal of the vaccine is to provide your body with the tools it needs to fight the COVID-19 virus if you were to get infected.